Solskjaer not expecting any more new signings at Man Utd & confirms Bruno Fernandes in squad to face Wolves | Goal.com

 Ole Gunnar Solskjaer does not expect Manchester United to make any more signings before the end of the transfer window.

+The Premier League side have bought one player this month, having completed the €55 million signing of midfielder Bruno Fernandes from Sporting on Thursday.

+United are said to be looking to invest in attack, too, as Marcus Rashford will be out for around two months with a back injury.

-The Premier League side, who completed the signing of midfielder Bruno Fernandes from Sporting CP this week, have been linked with a move for Bournemouth attacker Joshua King, though reports say the Cherries rejected their initial offer.
+The Red Devils have been linked with a move for Bournemouth attacker Joshua King, though reports say the Cherries rejected their initial offer.

-While United are said to be looking to strengthen the squad further before the transfer period ends on Friday night, Solskjaer does not expect any new faces to come in.
+But Solskjaer is not anticipating any more movement at Old Trafford before Friday night's deadline.

 “I'm not sure, I don’t expect any more business to be done,” he said at a press conference.